Basketball Löwen Braunschweig

-Basketball Löwen Braunschweig (Basketball Lions Braunschweig) is a basketball club based in Braunschweig, Germany.
+Basketball Löwen Braunschweig (Basketball Lions Braunschweig) is a professional basketball club based in Braunschweig, Germany.
 The club currently plays in the Basketball Bundesliga, the top tier of German basketball.
 The club's home arena is Volkswagen Halle.
 Founded in 2001 as Metabox Braunschweig, the club was established as the separated professional team of SG Braunschweig.

 History

 The team was formed as a new company in 2000, taking over the Bundesliga license of SG Braunschweig.
 The newly formed team was named Metabox Braunschweig.

 The new name sponsor (Metabox) had to abandon the project after only a couple of months, due to insufficient financial means.
 The club was saved by the communal sports association and from 2001 up to the end of the 2001–2002 season, it had a new name: StadtSport Braunschweig.
 In the season 2002–2003, the team played under the new name TXU Energie Braunschweig.
 In the 2003–2004, the club again was renamed BS Energy Braunschweig.
 At the end of the 2005 – 2006 season Braunschweig finished the season at the bottom of the table, which usually leads to a team being relegated to the second highest German Basketball League, ProA.
 The Basketball Bundesliga (Germany's top basketball league) had just committed to expanding the number of teams, so there were two extra wild card slots that could be purchased for an amount of 100.000 Euro.
 The club's financial resources, however, were rather scarce, due to the lack of success in the previous seasons.
 Therefore, team was only able to afford the license, because of the help of three sponsors (BS Energy, Öffentliche Braunschweig, Volkswagen Sport Förderung).
 BS Energy relinquished the right to name the club, but did not reduce the financial support, neither did the other two sponsors.

 In the 2006–2007 season, NewYorker, a clothing company from Braunschweig, acquired the naming rights.
 They narrowed their ideas for a new name down to three options and let the fans vote for a new name for the club.
 78% of the fans voted for the name NewYorker Phantoms Braunschweig, a potentially confusing name for the brand that could be mistaken for a team from New York.

 In the 2009–2010 season, the team reached the 8th seed and the playoffs for the first time in 7 years.
 After beating the No.1 seed in the quarter finals 3:1, they were swept 3:0 by the Brose Baskets, who went on to win both, the championship and the midseason tournament, the German Cup.